runticle/Bank-Tech-Test/README.md

 This is a simple Bank app to be used with irb in the command line.

 I have decided to use an Account, Transaction and Printer class setup.
+The Account class stores User data and calls methods to other classes.
+The Transaction class returns a hash of the transaction and is stored in the account class.
+The Printer class receives transaction history and prints it to the stdout.

 The code passes all tests and linting tests and has 100% test coverage.

 Clone the repo, run bundle and in your terminal run:

 ```
+bundle
 irb
 require './lib/account'
 ```